A Review of Neural Networks in Precipitation Prediction: Literature Survey

 \subsubsection{SEAS5}

-The ECMWF Seasonal Forecasting System 5 (SEAS5) is the fifth-generation global seasonal prediction system, operational since November 2017, designed to provide subseasonal-to-seasonal (S2S) climate outlooks\cite{Johnson2019}.
-SEAS5 is based on ECMWF’s Integrated Forecasting System (IFS), closely aligned with the model cycle used in medium-range forecasts, but configured for longer integrations.
+The ECMWF's fifth generation seasonal forecast system (SEAS5) has been in operation since November 2017 and aims to provide global climate forecasts ranging across subseasonal-to-seasonal (S2S) timescales\cite{Johnson2019}.
+In terms of atmospheric modeling, SEAS5 is based on ECMWF’s IFS, utilizing a model cycle closely aligned with operational medium-range forecasts but specifically configured for the extended integrations required of seasonal timescales.
+For ocean modeling, SEAS5 uses the Nucleus for European Modelling of the Ocean (NEMO) model.
 Currently, SEAS5 issues ensemble forecasts with 51 members initialized on the first day of each month.
-Each forecast extends 7 months ahead, with an additional extended set of 15 members initialized once per quarter that run up to 13 months ahead.
+While each forecast typically extends 7 months ahead, a subset of 15 members is extended once per quarter to run for 13 months.
 This ensemble framework captures forecast uncertainty and allows for robust probabilistic prediction.
-Horizontally, SEAS5 operates at an approximate 36~km resolution in the grid spacing and $0.25^\circ$ ocean resolution, with 91 vertical levels up to 0.01~hPa in the atmosphere and 75 vertical levels in the ocean (NEMO model).
+Horizontally, the atmospheric grid spacing of SEAS5 is approximately 36~km, and the ocean resolution is $0.25^\circ$.
+In the vertical direction, the atmospheric model has 91 layers, with the highest layer reaching the mesosphere of 0.01 hPa (about 80 km), and the ocean model has 75 layers.
+Temporally, the system provides forecast outputs at 6-hourly and daily intervals\cite{Hylke2022}.
 The system assimilates ocean and atmosphere observations for initialization, and it includes interactive sea ice and land surface components.

-Relative to its predecessor (System 4), SEAS5 introduced improved El~Ni\~{n}o--Southern Oscillation (ENSO) prediction skill, more realistic sea-ice initialization, better representation of stratospheric processes and upgraded ocean physics.
+Relative to its predecessor (System 4), SEAS5 introduced improved ENSO prediction skill, more realistic sea-ice initialization, better representation of stratospheric processes and upgraded ocean physics.
 These improvements enhance forecast reliability for precipitation, temperature anomalies, and extreme-event probabilities on seasonal timescales.
 SEAS5 outputs, including ensemble-based forecasts of precipitation anomalies, are widely used to support seasonal precipitation prediction in hydrology, agriculture, energy and disaster risk management, and are publicly available via the Copernicus Climate Data Store.